Daughter of an American freed in Venezuela lashes out at Rubio

 “I find those comments extremely unhelpful and uninformed.
 I am disappointed that a leader of our country is perpetuating this myth that bringing our people home puts Americans at risk,” he told CNN’s Alex Marquardt on “New Day.”
 Alexandra Forseth, daughter of Alirio Zambrano and niece of José Luis Zambrano, two of the seven freed Americans.

-Marquardt said he would tell Rubio: “You have done absolutely nothing for me or my family or most of these men, and either family can tell you.”
+Marquardt said he would tell Rubio, “You have done absolutely nothing for me or my family or most of these men, and either family can tell you that.”
 “And they even released a voter from your state, and I would ask you, what have you done for your family?
 How have you supported them?”

 “Your comments strike me as unpatriotic and unhelpful,” Forseth said.